Jokic powers Nuggets by Lakers, Davis re-aggravates Achilles - WTMJ

 EVEN BETTER?

-For as good as the NBA champion Lakers were last season, Nuggets coach Michael Malone believes their additions of Montrezl Harrell, Dennis Schröder and Marc Gasol takes them to an even higher plateau.
+For as good as the NBA champion Lakers were last season, Malone believes their additions of Montrezl Harrell, Dennis Schröder and Marc Gasol takes them to an even higher plateau.

 “In my opinion, and no disrespect to any players that are not back … I think they’re even better this year with the talent they’ve brought in,” Malone said.